iPhaeton/Search/README.md

 http://iphaeton.github.io/Search/

+Taining project.
+A search panel for a text page that performs basic functionality of browser’s standard search panel.

+Language: JavaScript;
+Git, HTML, CSS

 1. Access search panel by pressing Ctrl+F or by clicking a button at the right top corner.
 2. Hide search panel by pressing Esc or by clicking a button at the right sude of the panel.
 3. Search is executed on every input.